Qhronology: A Python package for studying quantum models of closed timelike curves: Introduction

 Although not designed to produce publication-quality circuit diagrams, Qhronology's visualization engine can create simple diagrams that are reasonably faithful to the canonical quantum circuitry picturalism.
 A notable benefit of this feature is that it allows the user to verify (visually) that the circuits which they construct within the framework match their intentions.
-Extensive modification of any diagram's appearance is also possible, with spacing, padding, and style ({\ie}, glyph character set) all completely customizable.
+Extensive modification of any diagram's appearance is also possible, with spacing, padding, and style ({\ie}, character set) all completely customizable.
 Note that all of the circuit diagrams contained within this paper are LaTeX-rendered (but otherwise unaltered) raw text output from the program.

 While Qhronology can accomplish all of the aforementioned tasks (albeit to varying degrees of success), it is important to be aware of its limitations.
-Perhaps the most significant of these is that the package's circuit simulation component is (currently) not particularly computationally fast, making it unsuitable for intensive numerical calculations involving large numbers of quantum systems.
-Additionally, while Qhronology possesses a high-level interface to its powerful internal framework, it cannot be used to write programs which execute on physical quantum computing hardware{\textemdash}a limitation mainly due to such functionality ({\ie}, the ability for logical quantum circuits to be compiled [or transpiled] to low-level representations or instruction sets for any target quantum architecture) being out of the project's scope.
+Perhaps the most significant of these is that, while the package possesses a high-level interface to its powerful internal framework, it cannot be used to write programs which execute on physical quantum computing hardware{\textemdash}a limitation mainly due to such functionality ({\ie}, the ability for logical quantum circuits to be compiled [or transpiled] to low-level representations or instruction sets [{\eg}, OpenQASM] for any target quantum architecture) being out of the project's scope.
+Despite this, Qhronology is well-suited for intensive numerical calculations (such as circuit simulation), as the accelerated floating-point arithmetic of its NumPy backend is computationally fast and efficient, especially for hardware with multithreaded processor architecture.